JustinHeaton/Advanced-Lane-Finding/README.md

 ### Step 3: Apply Binary Thresholds
 In this step I attempted to convert the warped image to different color spaces and create binary thresholded images which highlight only the lane lines and ignore everything else.
 I found that the following color channels and thresholds did a good job of identifying the lane lines in the provided test images:
-- The S Channel from the HLS color space, with a min threshold of 180 and a max threshold of 255, did a fairly good job of identifying both the white and yellow lane lines, but did not pick up 100% of the pixels in either one.
+- The S Channel from the HLS color space, with a min threshold of 180 and a max threshold of 255, did a fairly good job of identifying both the white and yellow lane lines, but did not pick up 100% of the pixels in either one, and had a tendency to get distracted by shadows on the road.
-- The U Channel from the YUV color space, with a min threshold of 110 and a max threshold of 255, did an almost perfect job of picking up the yellow lane lines, but completely ignored the white lines.
+- The L Channel from the LUV color space, with a min threshold of 225 and a max threshold of 255, did an almost perfect job of picking up the yellow lane lines, but completely ignored the white lines.
-- The Blue channel from the RGB color space, with a min threshold of 220 and an upper threshold of 255, did a better job than the S channel in identifying the white lines, but completely ignored the yellow lines.
+- The B channel from the Lab color space, with a min threshold of 155 and an upper threshold of 200, did a better job than the S channel in identifying the white lines, but completely ignored the yellow lines.

-I chose to create a combined binary threshold based on the three above mentioned binary thresholds, to create one thresholded image which does a great job of highlighting almost all of the white and yellow lane lines.
+I chose to create a combined binary threshold based on the three above mentioned binary thresholds, to create one combination thresholded image which does a great job of highlighting almost all of the white and yellow lane lines.

 ![Binary Thresholds] (https://github.com/JustinHeaton/Advanced-Lane-Finding/blob/master/images/thresholds1.png)